-PVTA understand that participation in community and government planning processes, including those for transportation planning, requires residents to give up some of their personal time-while planners and transportation planning officials are typically paid to do this work and attend meetings.
+PVTA understands that participation in community and government planning processes, including those for transportation planning, requires residents to give up some of their personal time-while planners and transportation planning officials are typically paid to do this work and attend meetings.

 Consequently, many residents do not have time or the ability to participate in planning.
-They may work second shift or have multiple jobs; they may have primary childcare responsibilities; they may use a mobility assistance device that limits the locations where they can safely or conveniently meet; they may already volunteer for other organizations; or they may need to attend to any number of important life tasks.
+They may work second shift or have multiple jobs; they may have primary childcare responsibilities; they may use a mobility assistance device that limits the locations where they can safely or conveniently meet; they may already volunteer for other organizations; or they may need to address any number of important life tasks.

-And so the needs and concerns of many people are often underrepresented in plans that may have an impact on their lives and communities.

-PVTA is sensitive to this fact.
-This plan and is committed to reaching out to people who are often left out of planning processes.
+The needs and concerns of many people are often underrepresented in plans that may have an impact on their lives and communities.
+PVTA is sensitive to this fact and is committed to reaching out to people who are often left out of planning processes.